DSpace/RestContract/profiles.md

 **DELETE /api/eperson/profiles/<:eperson-uuid>**

 Delete the profile related to the given eperson.
 This action can only be done by the EPerson themselves or an Administrator.
-The type of deletion depends on a configuration property: it can be soft, only the link is canceled, or hard, with which the item is canceled.
-I can express this behavior in the contract.
+The type of deletion depends on a configuration property.
+It can be a soft deletion, where only the link between the EPerson and Profile object is removed
+(so the Profile object remains).
+Or, it can be a hard deletion, where the Profile object is permanently deleted.

 To delete a profile use
 ```bash